peterkuma/icon-so-2024/README.md

 Some of the commands should be run on the Levante supercomputer, or in some other way that allows you to access the ICON model output.
-It is expected that you have a second instance of this repository on the supercomputer, where you run the Levante specific commands.
+It is expected that you have a second instance of this repository on the supercomputer, where you run the Levante specific commands (*...*`_levante`).
 The other commands are run on the main instance of this repository.

 ### surf